halo054/CMSC660/HW8/README.txt

+Two main files of this folder is "HW8.py" and "random_walk_in_maze_altered.m".

 The csv files required by the python program and the matlab program are different.

 Half of Matlab program should be run first till "M.csv", " Lsymm.csv", and "bsymm.csv" are generated.